ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/thesis.md

 ## Data Collection and Validation

-In order to gather relevant movie data for analysis, the following sources were used: The Numbers API: Opus, OMDB API, Kaggle, and IMDB.
-These websites/API's are a host for multiple datasets used for predictive analysis and have been highly regarded among other data scientists.
+As mentioned previously, the following sources were used for data collection and analysis: The Numbers API: Opus, OMDB API, Kaggle, and IMDB.
 The different data obtained from these sources will be described below.

 The Numbers is a free website that offers its resources to industry professionals, the investment community, and movie fans.
 These resources consist of tracking business information on movies, where the information gathered on these movies comes from either other free movie information sites (such as IMDB) or from sources in the industry (movie studios) [@the_numbers].
 Through these resources, The Numbers is able to continously update their movie data, as they receive their information/updates on a daily basis.
 The Numbers collaborates with Opus Data to provide a movie API, where users of this API can obtain updated movie data.
 In order to not go outside of the scope of this project, this research uses the educational data provided by the API, where this package contains relevelant movie information for 1,900 movies spanning from 2006 to 2018.
 The dataset contains information on movies for the following: movie name, production year, movie ID, production budget, domestic box office, international box office, rating, creative type, source, production method, genre, sequel, and running time.